 I received a bunch of positive feedback from my thread on the HSBNE forums about repairing my DeLorean’s shorted electrical compartment, particularly quite a few people who were curious about what kind of work it takes to maintain a DeLorean.
-So I’m going to try posting details of all my constant fix-it jobs/upgrades.
+So I’m going to try posting details of all my constant fix-it jobs/upgrades on here.
 Let’s see how this goes!

 There’s a few options here – the main ones are to either replace it with another new jumper wire and forget about the light, or go back to the original configuration that’s fraught with troubles.
 Thankfully one of the people in the DeLorean community, Dave McKeen aka Bitsyncmaster, offers a much better solution.
 He’s put together a dual-pcb solid-state replacement with fuses on top.
 This replacement gives dual wiring with individual fuses per fan, which will to try and keep at least one fan operating if the other fails.
 And if one (or both) fans fail, the cooling fan fail light on the dash doesn’t just turn on – it flashes, which grabs your attention pretty well.
 What’s more, it also offers current sensing capabilities so if the current between the two fans falls outside a certain tolerance (user-configurable but by default it’s 20%), indicating that one of your fans either has a still-there-but-poor connection or is close to dying, the cooling fan light will flash too.
 The flashing pattern is different depending on the error code so by just looking at the warning light’s pattern, you can quickly tell that not only is something wrong with your cooling fans, but which one has the fault, and in what way it’s failed.
 And for some icing on the cake, the whole component is encased in watertight, airtight resin so it won’t corrode in the electronics compartment.
 Pretty swanky!
 I opted for the version with physical fuses instead of the one with resettable electronic fuses because, while I don’t doubt his engineering skills, the physical fuse version has a lot more use by other DeLorean owners.